hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/previewing-livesql.md

 # Previewing LiveSQL

-LiveSQL statements are assembled into native SQL statements and then are sent to the database for execution.
+When executed a LiveSQL statement is first assembled into native SQL statement and then is sent to the database engine for execution.

 For debugging purposes this native SQL statement can be previewed using the `getPreview()` method of LiveSQL.